kasyAnalyst/kasyAnalyst/README.md

 ## Hi, 'm Prosper Collins – Welcome to my GitHub! 👋

 #### A little about me ...

-* ⚡ I'm a self-taught **Data Engineer** with a background in analytics and a passion for turning raw data into powerful insights
+* ⚡ I'm a **Data Analyst** and **Tableau Ambassador** with a Master's in Applied Computer Science, passionate about transforming data into actionable insights
+  * 📊 I specialize in **data visualization, business intelligence, and analytics** using Power BI, Tableau, Looker Studio, Python, SQL, databases (MySQL and PostgreSQL), and advanced statistical methods
-  * ☁️ I'm working with cloud platforms like **AWS** and exploring **Azure** to build scalable data solutions
+  * ☁️ **AWS Community Builder Alumni** with experience in cloud-based data solutions and exploring **Azure** for scalable analytics
-  * 🔧 I enjoy building data pipelines, automating workflows, and working with tools like Python, SQL, and Apache Spark etc.
+  * 🔧 I enjoy building **dashboards, reports, and data pipelines** that drive business decisions and automate analytical workflows
-  * 🚀 Always curious, currently diving deeper into **data lakes, streaming, and cloud-native architectures**
+  * 🚀 Always curious, currently diving deeper into **advanced analytics and cloud-native BI architectures**
 * 📬 How to reach me [LinkedIn](https://www.linkedin.com/in/prosper-n-collins-919b9a191/)
 * 📝 My certifications: